California is one of the largest states in America and the world. This state has many ecosystems, great weather, a sunny climate, and a large space.

 Another set of different snakes in California is the Southern rubber boa.

-This particular specie is known to reside in forests, especially hardwood forests.
+This particular species is known to reside in forests, especially hardwood forests.

-These species are among the few snakes with excellent abilities as they move swiftly on the ground.
-They are also known to be climbers, as well as great swimmers.
+These species are among the few snakes with excellent ground-moving abilities.
+They are also known to be climbers and great swimmers.

 They generally come off as hostile to humans; however, they always give warning signs before they attack and bite you.